MSCGamesTom/GamesEngineeringBase/README.md

 ## Namespace Overview

-All classes are encapsulated within the `GamesEngineeringBase` namespace to prevent naming conflicts and to logically group related functionalities.
+All classes are encapsulated within the `GamesEngineeringBase` namespace to prevent naming conflicts and to logically group the various functionalities.

 ```cpp
 namespace GamesEngineeringBase